 “We will continue to adjust as needed during the coronavirus outbreak to protect patients, their families, and our staff,” said Dr. Fitzgerald, a board-certified medical oncologist and hematologist practicing in RCCA’s Little Silver, NJ office.
 He added, “While it’s important to change approaches in step with evolving circumstances, one thing that won’t change is our commitment to providing patients with the care they need.
 RCCA’s doctors, nurses, and other team members are here for people with cancer, whether you’ve just been diagnosed, are in the midst of treatment, or have completed active treatment and have a question or need follow-up care.
 Oncologists devote their careers to seeing people with cancer through the worst of times, and – together – we’ll get through this trying time, as well.”

-With more than 125 cancer specialists practicing at more than 31 care centers located throughout New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, D.C. area, RCCA provides care to roughly 24,500 new cancer patients and 245,000 established patients each year.
+With more than 80 cancer specialists practicing at more than 20 care centers located throughout Connecticut, Maryland, New Jersey and the Washington, DC area, RCCA provides care to roughly 22,000 new cancer patients and 225,000 established patients each year.
 RCCA offers those patients immunotherapy, targeted treatment, cell-based therapy and other cutting-edge treatments and diagnostic modalities, as well as access to clinical trials.
 RCCA is one of fewer than 200 medical practices in the country selected to participate in the Oncology Care Model (OCM), a recent Medicare initiative aimed at improving care coordination and access to and quality of care for Medicare beneficiaries undergoing chemotherapy treatment.

 To learn more about RCCA or to schedule an appointment, call (844) 928-0089 or visit www.RCCA.com.